The Room Next Door

 The Human Voice (2020), a thirty-minute short starring Tilda Swinton, was Pedro Almodóvar’s first film with English dialogue.
 Swinton again has the main role in The Room Next Door, showing at the London Film Festival after its Golden Lion-winning world premiere in Venice a few weeks ago.
 This is Almodóvar’s first full-length film in English.
 As such, it’s bound to be a cinematic event but it’s not, alas, a happy event.
 This is not primarily due to its unhappy theme.

 Swinton’s character, Martha, has terminal cervical cancer and wants to end her own life.
-Incurable illness seems always to be in the headlines; euthanasia often is, too.
+Incurable illness is always in the headlines; euthanasia often is, too.
 (I happened to see the film on the day the Sunday Times published their interview with Chris Hoy.
 In a few weeks’ time, the House of Commons will debate and hold a free vote on assisted dying, for the first time since 2015.)
 In other words, The Room Next Door dramatises a subject that’s topical and raises important moral and legal issues.
 I think that’s one of its problems.
 As a private citizen, Almodóvar may well always have been seriously interested in politics and current affairs; as a writer-director of feature films, he has rarely, in the course of a career of more than forty years, let those interests get in the way of his artistry.
 Signs that that was changing were clearly there in Parallel Mothers (2021), in which he explored his country’s persisting reluctance to face up to the legacies of the Spanish Civil War.
 What might be termed urgent issues syndrome now takes over The Room Next Door, to its detriment.

 Martha, a well-known war correspondent, made friends with Ingrid (Julianne Moore) decades ago when they worked on the same newspaper.
 They’ve long been out of touch but when Ingrid, now a successful author of non-fiction, learns Martha is terminally ill, they meet again and their friendship quickly revives.
 Martha confides in Ingrid that she has got hold of a ‘euthanasia pill’ through the dark web; she asks Ingrid to stay with her for the last days of her life, until she takes the tablet.
 Assisted dying isn’t even the only urgent issue taking centre stage.
 The main supporting character is Damian (John Turturro), ex-lover of both women but now a high-profile, profoundly pessimistic commentator on climate change, whose big moment in The Room Next Door comes when he speaks his mind on the subject to Ingrid, at some length.
 Almodóvar is rightly concerned about the planet’s future; as he reaches old age (he’s seventy-five now), he’s understandably concerned with the importance of dying with dignity.
 It’s a shame that, as a result, a lavishly gifted creator of film comedy is losing his sense of humour and that this latest film is unconvincing – indeed, sometimes laughable – as drama.